The Princess (Killigrew): Synopsis

 Killigrew sets his play in a profoundly un-historical version of the ancient Roman world.
 His story concerns two sets of royal offspring.
 One consists of Facertes, Cicilia, and Lucius, the children of the late king of Sicily; and the other, Virgilius and Sophia, the (wildly fictitious) son and daughter of Julius Caesar.
 (Cicilia, a name that Killigrew would re-use in his later work Cicilia and Clorinda, was the name of his first wife: Cecilia Crofts.)

 The play's opening scenes show Sicilian soldiers taking Roman prisoners.
 Among them is Sophia, daughter of Casear; she conceals her identity.
 The soldiers are drawn by her beauty, and contend as to who will have her; a prominent warrior called Cilius protects Sophia from mistreatment.

 These scenes also begin to sketch in the play's backstory.
 Caesar has attacked an independent Sicilian kingdom; its king was killed in battle, and his son and heir Facertes taken prisoner.
-Facertes has been placed in the custody of Caesar's son Virgilius, who, commanding troops in Gaul, was not involved in the conquest of the island.
-Sicily is in a state of confusion; renegade soldiers turn pirate and engage in slave-trading.
+Facertes has been placed in the custody of Caesar's son Virgilius, who, commanding troops in the Gallic Wars, was not involved in the conquest of the island.
+Sicily is in a state of confusion; renegade soldiers turn pirate and engage in slave trading.

 Facertes and Virgilius, two young men of noble nature, have become trusted friends; Virgilius lets his prisoner wear a sword and accompany him unguarded.
 Virgilius has guessed that Facertes has fallen in love with Sophia; and Virgilius has developed a plan for peace between Rome and Sicily, through a dynastic marriage between himself and Cicilia.
 With that goal in mind, the two young men go south.